pfgithub/scpl.dev/_posts/2019-07-23_webeditor.md

 - iPad users should notice more controls on screen in landscape and better responsiveness overall
 - Search action results have been slightly changed, search bar and results also should not take up as much space as before
 - A loading spinner shows up when generating a QR code
-- Added an icon to the generate QR code button